Sea Turtle Facts

 Sea turtles live in almost every ocean basin throughout the world, nesting on tropical and subtropical beaches.
 They migrate long distances to feed, often crossing entire oceans.
 Some loggerheads nest in Japan and migrate to Baja California Sur, Mexico to forage before returning home again.
 Leatherbacks are capable of withstanding the coldest water temperatures (often below 40˚F) and are found as far south as Chile and as far north as Alaska.

-They spend their entire lives at sea, except when adult females come ashore to lay eggs several times per season every 2 to 5 years.
+These reptiles spend their entire lives at sea, except when adult females come ashore to lay eggs several times per season every 2 to 5 years.
 After about sixty days, baby sea turtles (known as "hatchlings") emerge from their sandy nests and make their way to the ocean —attracted to the distant horizon.
 The juvenile turtles spend their first few years in the open oceans, eventually moving to protected bays, estuaries, and other nearshore waters as adults.

 Each species relies on a different diet: greens eat sea grasses; leatherbacks feed on jellyfish and soft-bodied animals; loggerheads eat heavy-shelled animals such as crabs and clams; hawksbills rely on sponges and other invertebrates; and the Kemp’s ridley prefers crabs.
 Learn more about their diets.